×

 "Yes, common prescription medications are available in Ecuador.
 Most medications can be purchased at pharmacies without a prescription, although some require a prescription from a doctor.
 Prices for medications in Ecuador are generally lower than in other countries, making them more accessible to the general population.
 Additionally, the Ecuadorian government provides subsidies for certain medications, making them even more affordable," said one expat.

 "Many common meds are available without prescription for a fraction of the price.
 New meds may not be available and can be expensive if they have to be imported.
 Names of meds are different than in the U.S., and you may have to go to a doctor initially to get them translated.
-Bringing your prescription forms from home will help," remarked one expat living in Cuenca.
+Bringing your prescription forms from home will help," mentioned one expat in Cuenca.

 View More Answers